Compute Infrastructure for ML Workloads

 Two intermediate forms appear in the pipeline, named because they show up constantly in errors and diagnostics:

-- PTX (Parallel Thread eXecution) — NVIDIA’s virtual ISA.
+- PTX (Parallel Thread eXecution) — NVIDIA’s virtual ISA (instruction set architecture).
 Architecture-independent, like LLVM IR or JVM bytecode.
-Not what the GPU runs.
+Not what the GPU runs directly.

-- SASS (Streaming Assembler) — real GPU machine code, specific to a single compute capability.
-What the SM executes.
+- SASS (Streaming Assembler) — real GPU machine code, specific to a single compute capability (the GPU’s architecture version).
+What the SM (streaming multiprocessor, the GPU’s compute unit) executes.

-- fatbin — container wrapping multiple SASS targets plus a PTX fallback in one artifact.
+- fatbin — a “fat binary” container wrapping multiple SASS targets plus a PTX fallback in one artifact, allowing one binary to run on multiple GPU architectures.

-PTX exists for forward portability: SASS for Ampere cannot run on Hopper, but PTX JITs to whatever GPU is present.
+PTX exists for forward portability: SASS for Ampere cannot run on Hopper, but PTX can be JIT-compiled (just-in-time: compiled at runtime, not build time) to SASS for whatever GPU is present.
 Every NVIDIA GPU advertises a compute capability (sm_XX) naming which SASS instructions it understands:

 | GPU | Capability | nvcc flag |